david-a-jetter/pydantic-dynamo/README.md

 ### Modeling
 Create a Pydantic model specifically for storage.
-This should generally not be shared in API contracts or other external interfaces to adhere to single-responsibility principal.
+This should generally not be shared in API contracts or other external interfaces to adhere to single-responsibility principle.

 ```python
 from pydantic import BaseModel